-In fact, companies should be doing their best to bring awareness to mental health issues and also taking actions to help fight stigma.
+Companies should do their best to bring awareness to mental health issues and also take action to fight stigma.

 On National Stress Awareness Day, speak up, raise awareness, and support those who suffer from stress and anxiety.

-Earth Day in the second half of April is one of the most important days on this list.
+Earth Day is one of the most important days on this list.

 On that day, promote climate education and communicate any green business tactics you might be following to your audience – trust me, they want to know!